People

 • Dr. Karen Fisher @fisher_ke (Past Research Fellow) – Associate research scientist, Arizona State University

-• Jose Alfredo Guzman Lopez (Past Research Fellow) – Postdoc at UC Berkley
+• Jose Alfredo Guzman Lopez (Past Research Fellow) – Postdoc at UC Berkeley

 • Shane Hussey (Past Research Fellow) – Bioinformatician